-- A student who does not participate in any of the online events as stated above for any week during a 5-week enrollment period is placed on attendance probation for the remainder of the enrollment period. - A student who is on attendance probation who does not participate in any of the online events as stated above for any other week during that enrollment period will be terminated for VA education benefits for unsatisfactory participation effective the last date the student participated in class activities as defined above.
+- A student who does not participate in any of the online events as stated above for any week during a 5-week enrollment period is placed on attendance probation for the remainder of the enrollment period. - A student who is on attendance probation who does not participate in any of the online events as stated above for any other week during that enrollment period will be terminated for VA education benefits for unsatisfactory participation effective the last date the student participated in class activities as defined above - Students who are enrolled in multiple courses in a 5-week grading period must meet the attendance requirements for each course.
+In the event the student does not maintain satisfactory attendance in one course, the student will be placed on attendance probation.
+If the student fails to participate for another week in the same course, the student's VA benefits will be terminated for that specific course only as long as all attendance requirements are met for all other courses within the 5-week enrollment period.

 Any VA student whose VA education benefits have been terminated for unsatisfactory participation may be certified again for VA education benefits the next enrollment period on a probationary status.
-Should that student not participate in any of the online events as stated above for any week during that enrollment period, that student will again be terminated for VA education benefits for unsatisfactory participation effective the date the student last participated in a class activity as defined above.
+Should that student not participate in any of the online events as stated above for any week during that enrollment period for any course in the 5-week enrollment period, that student will again be terminated for VA education benefits for all courses in the 5-week enrollment period for unsatisfactory participation effective the date the student last participated in a class activity as defined above.
 That student then must satisfactorily participate for the next enrollment period (in which that student enrolls) without VA education benefits.
 Should that student successfully participate, then (s)he may again be certified for VA education benefits for the next enrollment period.